 By Elizabeth Swados and Vicki Caroline Cheatwood

 A haunting and thoughtful song cycle that takes the most interesting characters from some of the greatest stories ever told and spins them afresh for modern audiences.
-Making a return appearance by popular demand, this year’s production of Bible Women features new and improved material and will be headlined by local cabaret diva Denise Lee.
+Making a return appearance by popular demand, this year’s production of Bible Women will be headlined by local cabaret diva Denise Lee.